hupili/python-for-data-and-media-communication-gitbook/leetcode.md

 Cummulative summation (cumsum) is a common technique to save computation on a sequence of elements.
 Suppose we have a list of numbers in `A`.
 Let's denote cumsum of `A` as `C`, where `C[i] = sum(A[: i])`.
 After this pre processing, a range sum query can be answered by `sum(A[i: j]) = C[j - 1] - C[i - 1]`.
 The LHS (original sum) involves summation over a series of elements.
 The RHS (cumsum) involves only **a single subtraction**, thus more efficient.

 - ★★★★★★ [flip-string-to-monotone-increasing](https://leetcode.com/problems/flip-string-to-monotone-increasing) -- The key step is to find an index `i` such that `S[: i]` will be flipped into `0` and `S[i: ]` will be flipped into `1`.
 To efficiently compute how many flips are needed, we need to get cumsum of: 1) number of 1's on the left and 2) number of 0's on the right.

+### Sliding window

+If the problem involves a sub-interval/ sub-array of input elements, you may think if sliding window can improve the efficiency.
+Enumerating all possible intervals [i, j] costs O(N^2).
+When you find there are many redundant [i, j] that could be skipped, and i/j moves monotonically, sliding window is one probably solution to reduce the complexity to O(N).

+* [diet-plan-performance](https://leetcode.com/problems/diet-plan-performance/) -- The most direct solution is to enumerate all length-k intervals, which results in worst case O(N^2).
+Use sliding window to reduce the complexity to O(N).
+* [max-consecutive-ones-iii](https://leetcode.com/problems/max-consecutive-ones-iii/) -- We can enumerate all [i, j] and see if the number of 0's is less than K, if so [i, j] is a candidate.
+Max such (j - i + 1) is our final answer.
+There are many redundant intervals.
+For example, if [i, j] contains more than K zeros, [i, j + 1] also contains more than K zeros, which can be skipped.
+Similarly, [i, j + 2], [i, j+ 3], ... [i, N] can all be skipped.
+This is an indicator for sliding window.
+* [moving-average-from-data-stream](https://leetcode.com/problems/moving-average-from-data-stream/) -- moving average is a direct application of sliding window.
+Note that this problem is not an "offline computation", which means that the entire sequence is given a priori.
+This problem is an "online computation", so you need to maintain a rotational structure to store only the "hot elements", in order to reduce potential large memory consumption.

 ### Search, recursion, backtacking